christianengineer/christianengineer.github.io/_posts/2024-03-01-consumer-health-and-safety-monitoring-for-peru-scikit-learn-opencv-airflow-prometheus-monitors-health-and-safety-incidents-related-to-food-consumption-using-nlp-and-image-recognition-to-quickly-identify-and-address-potential-issues.md

 ---
-title: Consumer Health and Safety Monitoring for Peru (Scikit-Learn, OpenCV, Airflow, Prometheus) Monitors health and safety incidents related to food consumption, using NLP and image recognition to quickly identify and address potential issues
 date: 2024-03-01
+description: For the project, we will be using libraries such as ScikitLearn and OpenCV for machine learning and computer vision tasks to detect health and safety incidents accurately and efficiently.
+layout: article
 permalink: posts/consumer-health-and-safety-monitoring-for-peru-scikit-learn-opencv-airflow-prometheus-monitors-health-and-safety-incidents-related-to-food-consumption-using-nlp-and-image-recognition-to-quickly-identify-and-address-potential-issues
-layout: article
+title: Health and safety incident detection, ScikitLearn OpenCV AI for monitoring
 ---

 ## AI Consumer Health and Safety Monitoring for Peru